 Eating from smaller plates may help you unconsciously eat less without increasing your feelings of hunger, though the results of this technique can vary greatly from person to person.

-Overall, exercise appears to have a relatively positive effect on appetite for most people, but it’s important to note that studies have noticed a wide variability in the way individuals and their appetite respond to exercise (
+Overall, exercise appears to have a relatively positive effect on appetite for most people, but it’s important to note that

 In other words, there’s no guarantee the results will be the same for everyone.
 However, exercise has many benefits, so it’s a great idea to incorporate movement you enjoy into your day.